dqzboy/Docker-Proxy/README.en.md

 <summary><strong>Manual Container Deployment</strong></summary>
 <div>

-**⚠️ Note:** Download the configuration for the image repository you wish to accelerate.
-The `docker-compose.yaml` file is set to deploy all domestic image repository acceleration services by default.
-Similarly, you should configure and deploy the one you need, and simply remove the rest!
+**⚠️ Note:** Download the configuration for whichever mirror repository you need to accelerate.
+The `docker-compose.yaml` file by default deploys the acceleration service for all foreign mirror repositories, again you configure whichever one you deploy, and delete the rest!

 **1.** Download the corresponding `yml` file from the [config](https://github.com/dqzboy/Docker-Proxy/tree/main/config) directory to your local machine.